 The fervor over native plants has seemingly taken on a life of its own, as more folks hop onto the bandwagon.
 Some foes to the trend feel threatened, often by a lack of understanding, and tend to lump all native plant lovers together... left wing weirdos with a desire to stifle all economic growth for the sake of a few spotted orchids.
 That's about as silly as grouping folks based solely on skin color.

-Folks grow native plants for as many different reasons as their are folks to grow them.
+Folks grow native plants for as many different reasons as there are folks to grow them.
 Some folks grow native plants out of concern for the health of the environment (environmentalists), some folks grow natives because they are concerned with the natural balance of habitats (ecologists), some grow native plants because it makes them feel good (nature lovers), and some because there are some wonderful natives with commercial and landscape potential (horticulturists).

 As with any group, the native plant movement has it's loud and radical lunatic fringe elements.
 These are the folks which, with the fervor of a television evangelist, decry the elimination of lawns, the passage of laws that will only permit natives to be grown, and a concept of putting the government in charge of the environment.
 There are thankfully many more folks that grow native plants for a variety of other less extreme reasons.